This topic describes AnalyticDB for PostgreSQL instance specifications and provides recommendations.

 - Number of cores per node

-Each node stores and processes data of a partition in each user table, that is, a data partition in the MPP architecture.
-The recommended number of cores per node is 4.
-The SSD configuration that supports one core per node is only suitable for low-concurrency execution of jobs in an instance with less than 32 nodes.
-The HDD configuration that supports two cores per node is only suitable for low-concurrency execution of jobs in an instance with less than eight nodes.
+Each node stores and processes data from a partition of each user table.
+We recommend that you configure four cores for each node.
+The SSD configuration that supports one core per node is suitable only for an instance that has 32 nodes or less and processes a small amount concurrent queries.
+The HDD configuration that supports two cores per node is suitable only for an instance that has eight nodes or less and processes few concurrent queries.

 - Number of nodes

 AnalyticDB for PostgreSQL uses the MPP architecture.
-The data processing capability increases linearly as the number of nodes increases, ensuring that the response time does not change as the data volume increases.
-You can select the appropriate number of nodes based on the application scenario and the volume of raw data.
+This architecture enables the data processing capability of an instance to linearly increase in proportion with the number of nodes.
+However, the query response time remains constant when the data volume increases.
+You can determine the number of nodes the instance needs based on your business scenario and the volume of raw data.

 Row store and column store

-If 1 TB of raw data is stored in a database by row, approximately 1 TB of storage space is required.
-Taking indexes, logs, and temporary files generated during computing into consideration, we recommend that you reserve 2 TB of user storage for each cluster instance.
-To improve query performance, you can increase the number of nodes to increase CPU and memory resources.
+If you choose row store, 1 TB of raw data requires about 1 TB of storage space.
+However, the indexes, logs, and temporary files generated during computing also occupy storage space.
+Therefore, we recommend that you reserve 2 TB of storage space for every 1 TB of raw data.
+To improve query performance, you can add nodes to increase available CPU and memory resources.